astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t11b...t12)[^github.com/astridx/boilerplate/compare/t11b...t12] and incorporate these changes into your development version.

-## Step by step

 In the following overview, the newly added files are marked with a background and the changed ones are outlined.

 ![Overview of the files edited in this chapter](/images/tree12.png)

+## Step by step

 ### New files

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/updates/mysql/12.0.0.sql](https://github.com/astridx/boilerplate/compare/t11b...t12#diff-d7cb057651fb85156ba13996b6a045c8)

 We store the data in the database that is necessary to classify an element into a category.
 Therefore, in case of an update, it is important to add a column to the database.
+To do this, we create the file `administrator/components/com_foos/ sql/updates/mysql/12.0.0.sql` and enter the necessary SQL statement in it.
+We choose the name because we are currently working on version 12 of our extension.

 [administrator/components/com_foos/ sql/updates/mysql/12.0.0.sql](https://github.com/astridx/boilerplate/blob/f43071430a05c95faec2286cdf0853c9a473ad01/src/administrator/components/com_foos/sql/updates/mysql/12.0.0.sql)